Simple Relay#

 Each listener contains a set of universal configuration values, regardless of whether the listener is a line, RFC5424, RFC6587, regex, or JSON reader.

-Listeners support several configuration parameters which allow for specifying protocols, listening interfaces and ports, and fine tuning ingest behavior.
+Listeners support several configuration parameters for specifying protocols, listening interfaces and ports, and fine tuning ingest behavior.

 Parameter